SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: EXPERIMENT

 \subsection{Benchmarks}

-We evaluate \swemanager{} on the SWE-Lancer benchmark suite released by OpenAI~\cite{Miserendino2025SWELancerCF}, which comprises two benchmarks: Manager and IC (Individual Contributor).
-SWE-Lancer Manager benchmarks proposal selection: given an issue description and multiple candidate proposals, the goal is to select the maintainer-selected (ground-truth) best proposal.
+We evaluate \swemanager{} on the SWE-Lancer benchmark suite~\cite{Miserendino2025SWELancerCF} released by OpenAI, which comprises two benchmarks: Manager and IC.
+SWE-Lancer Manager evaluates proposal selection: given an issue description and multiple candidate proposals, the goal is to select the best proposal.
 It contains 265 instances with a total reward budget of \$264{,}500.
-Each instance includes a user-reported issue (typically with reproduction steps, observed and expected behavior, and environment details) and structured candidate proposals (e.g., problem restatement, root-cause analysis, and a fix strategy). \swemanager{} is further validated on SWE-Lancer IC within the \frameworkName{} framework to assess whether the synthesized golden proposal improves downstream implementation.
+Each instance includes a user-reported issue and structured candidate proposals.
+The issue typically reports reproduction steps, observed and expected behavior, and environment details, while each proposal provides a problem restatement, root-cause analysis, and fix strategy. \swemanager{} is further validated on SWE-Lancer IC within the \frameworkName{} framework to assess whether the synthesized golden proposal improves downstream implementation.
 SWE-Lancer IC measures end-to-end issue resolution via test-based verification of the generated patch and contains 198 instances with a total reward budget of \$189{,}300.